maxmichelon/DS-Project-Portfolio/Wellbeing and Lifestyle Project/README.md

 - Splitting the data into training, validation, and test sets

 ## Machine Learning Models

 Several machine learning models were built and trained using the preprocessed data:

-1 .
-Logistic Regression
+1. **Logistic Regression**
    - Used to predict the gender of survey respondents.
    - Achieved training accuracy of 66.70% and validation accuracy of 66.51%.

-2. Support Vector Machine (SVM)
+2. **Support Vector Machine (SVM)**
    - Used to predict the gender of survey respondents.
    - Achieved training accuracy of 66.70% and validation accuracy of 66.66%.

-3. Decision Tree
+3. **Decision Tree**
    - Used to predict the age group of survey respondents.
    - Achieved training accuracy of 99.97%, validation accuracy of 38.06%, and test accuracy of 38.84%.

-4. Random Forest
+4. **Random Forest**
    - Used to predict the age group of survey respondents.
    - Achieved training accuracy of 99.97%, validation accuracy of 48.01%, and test accuracy of 48.20%.

-5. Neural Network
+5. **Neural Network**

-- Used to predict the work-life balance score of survey respondents
+   - Used to predict the work-life balance score of survey respondents.
    - Achieved average training RMSE of 0.0861, validation RMSE of 0.0882, and test RMSE of 0.0687.

 ## Analysis and Visualizations

 Various analyses were conducted on the data, and visualizations were created to highlight key insights:

 - Gender prediction using Logistic Regression and SVM